bethanybclements/bethanybclements.github.io/_pages/research.md

 <br>

-Lab Experience
+Past Lab Experience
 ======
 ## UCSB Linguistics Dept.
 **Production and Perception of Language (PRPL) Lab** - 08.2023-06.2025
 * I coded and analyzed speech errors in a sentence-completion study, looking at sentence production differences and error types across monolingual and multilingual English speakers of various backgrounds
-* In an effort to increase SciComm (see my SciComm tab for more info!) and real-world observation of language production and processing, I recruited and ran studies with children and adults at a local science museum.
+* To increase SciComm (see my SciComm tab for more info!) and real-world observation of language production and processing, I recruited and ran studies with children and adults at a local science museum.
 Since portable and stationary eye-trackers were used here, I instructed undergraduate RAs on equipment use and calibration.
 I was an RA for three studies, and topics ranged from development of emotion-specific language across childhood to context-dependent learning of novel words to observation of child engagement with LLMs.
 * Even after graduation, I attended various seminars from University of California researchers (which my P.I. helped organize) as part of a research initiative to enhance diversity in language science research through the use of LLMs

 ## UCSB Psychological and Brain Sciences Dept.
 **Mayer Lab** - 04.2023-06.2024
-* In partnership with native Mandarin speakers and trained opera singers, I served as our resident psycholinguist while our lab created grading scales for musical pitch productions and second-language Mandarin utterances.
+* Partnering with native Mandarin speakers and trained opera singers, I served as the resident psycholinguist while our lab developed grading scales for musical pitch productions and second-language Mandarin utterances.
 These scales were used in scoring L2 Mandarin learners on pitch-accent replication and production of basic pitch contours, ultimately looking into the correlation between musical pitch proficiency and accuracy in Mandarin tone replication/production.

 ## UCSB English Dept. (Literature and Mind Program)
 **Trauma-Informed Pedagogy Initiative** - 07.2023-12.2023